 She can say it and point to it but has zero interest in eating it.
 Wonder why that is?
 I’m sure I ate lots of bananas throughout pregnancy.

-If you have little ones, hopefully this can offer some inspiration for toddler snacks and toddler meals.
+If you have little ones, hopefully, this can offer some inspiration for toddler snacks and toddler meals.
 And if you feel too overwhelmed with todder meals, consider making a bunch in advance to freeze as easy freezable toddler meals for future!

 Our Favorite Toddler Snacks